top of page

 Reasons to Buy

-+ Secured using Fidlock technology
++ Fidlock technology optional

 Reasons to Avoid

-+ More expensive than a simple holder
+- More expensive option than a simple holder fitted to your existing collar

 Keepaws leather AirTag dog collar